umbraco/Umbraco-CMS/docs/CONTRIBUTING.md

 - The PR will be either merged or rejected within at most 4 weeks
 - Sometimes it is difficult to meet these timelines and we'll talk to you

-## Making changes

-If you make the corrections we ask for in the same branch and push them to your fork again, the pull request automatically updates with the additional commit(s) so we can review it again.
-If all is well, we'll merge the code and your commits are forever part of Umbraco!

 ## Styleguides

 To be honest, we don't like rules very much.
 We trust you have the best of intentions and we encourage you to create working code.
 If it doesn't look perfect then we'll happily help clean it up.